 Strategies and tools

-Greenhouse Inclusion's data and reporting features allow you to create custom demographic questions that will be posed to candidates when they submit an application.
-Additionally, you can also include diversity and inclusion questions in your organization's Candidate Survey.
-By tracking candidate responses to these questions in reports such as the pipeline by demographic report, your organization can evaluate the steps you are taking to encourage diversity and inclusion.
+Greenhouse Recruiting's DE&I feature set allows you to create custom demographic questions that will be posed to candidates when they submit an application.
+Additionally, you can also include DE&I questions in your organization's Candidate Survey.
+By tracking candidate responses to these questions in reports such as the pipeline by demographic report, your organization can evaluate the steps you are taking to encourage DE&I.

 For more information on collecting and reporting on demographic questions, check out the links below: